15 Best Things to Do in Red Deer, Alberta

 The Granary Kitchen is a haven for locally sourced and sustainable fares in the area.
 As such the menu changes seasonally, and the plates honor cuisines from all over the world.
 It’s farm-to-table food always with a fun twist.

 Boulevard is an eclectic contemporary Red Deer eatery serving up new American cuisine inspired by global flavors.
 Look no further if you’re in the mood for a foodie approved feast.
+For a vibrant space cooking up mouthwatering Mexican, Blanco Cantina takes the taco.
+Sweet Capone’s is everyone’s favorite escape for dreamy confections of all kinds in Red Deer.

-Queen’s Diner is the retro themed hotspot for simple and classic comfort foods for a hearty meal at any time of day.
+Queen’s Diner is the retro-themed hotspot for simple and classic comfort foods for a hearty meal at any time of day.

 Alberta Sports Hall of Fam

 An homage to the top athletes of Alberta this hall of fame is full of sports archives and celebrity champions.
-The first ever inductees in the 1950s were all boxers, and since then the walls have been adorned with iconic players in the realms of soccer, wrestling, curling, and more.
+The first-ever inductees in the 1950s were all boxers, and since then, the walls have been adorned with iconic players in the realms of soccer, wrestling, curling, and more.

 However, it’s not just a home to cool memorabilia, there are interactive games to try your hand at, a snow and ice gallery, art exhibits, rock climbing, and a whole hall dedicated to hockey.
 This is a special stop for sports enthusiasts and all Canada aficionados alike.